Sunset at the Phoenix Airport

 Waiting in immigration in Finland

-Twenty minutes before our flight was to leave an officer arrived to inform us that we had been booked on FinnAir but that they were denying us access to board because we did not have a negative COVID test.
+Twenty minutes before our flight was to leave, an officer arrived to inform us we had been booked on FinnAir but that they were denying us access to board because we did not have a negative COVID test.

 “We do have a negative COVID test.
 We took one as soon as we landed and it came back negative,” I said.

-He asked me to forward the email and he left to see if we could board.
+He asked me to forward the email and then left to see if we could board.

 Our first full meal in Helsinki